anton-novikau/kotlin-web-site/docs/topics/kotlin-nights-branding.md

 ### Event guidelines

-* Please use the [branding materials](https://drive.google.com/drive/folders/1wTJ-PiO6VvbY6XdACGLsWZ_N8KHI0Nvr) we’ve provided.
+* Please use the [branding materials](https://drive.google.com/drive/folders/1wTJ-PiO6VvbY6XdACGLsWZ_N8KHI0Nvr) we've provided.
 Having all events and materials in the same style will help keep the Kotlin Night experience consistent.
 * Kotlin Night should be a free event.
 A minimal fee can be charged to cover expenses, but it should remain a non-profit event.
 * The event should be announced publicly and open for all people to attend without any kind of discrimination.
 * If you publish the contents of the talks online after the event, they must be free and accessible to everyone, without any sign-up or registration procedures.